 To freeze: Picadillo is great for freezing.
 Once completely cooled, transfer to an airtight container or freezer-safe bag and freeze for up to 2 months.
 Thaw in the refrigerator overnight then reheat on the stovetop until warmed through.
 You may need to a few splashes of water if it seems dry.

-More Ground Turkey Recipes To Make
+More Ground Turkey Recipes To Try

 - Turkey Taco Salad